Rosin Allergy

 What is rosin and where is it found?

-Rosin, also known as colophony, is the sap or sticky substance that comes from pine and spruce trees.
-Its “stickiness” lends itself to being used in a wide range of products.
-The table below shows only some of the many products that contain rosin we may come into contact with either at home or at work.
+Rosin, also called colophony, is the sticky sap from pine and spruce trees.
+Due to its adhesive nature, rosin is utilized in a variety of products.
+The table below highlights a selection of products that commonly incorporate rosin, which we might encounter in everyday settings at home or work.

 Home/Recreational Sources